Virulence Gene Insights.

 Loading chart data...

-Presence and Absence of Virulence Genes Across Species
+Gene Expression of Virulence Genes Across Species and Strains

-This table shows whether selected virulence-associated genes are present or absent in Campylobacter jejuni compared with Campylobacter coli, based on the project dataset.
+This table shows whether selected virulence-associated genes are expressed in Campylobacter jejuni compared with Campylobacter coli, based on the project dataset.
+The comparison highlights species-level differences in virulence gene repertoires.

 Loading matrix data...